RiritoNinigaya/OGGConverter/README.md

 # OGGConverter by RiritoNinigaya

 This is my first OGG Converter in Python Programming Language...
-So Enjoy To Use This My OGG Converter!!! **WORKS ONLY ON MP3 FILE!!!!**
+So Enjoy To Use My OGG Converter!!! **WORKS ONLY ON MP3 FILE!!!!**